cnodell/markdown-links/README.md

   - Links that are also headings or emphasized do not get underlined but still work (unless _ is used for emphasis)
   - Links will only be underlined in .mdl files
-- files created via links are namerds after the word one linked from in lowercase
+- files created via links are named after the word one linked from but in lowercase
 - Link words in the text will link to the same file regardless of case